Rita Taketsuru: Life

+Rita Taketsuru was born Jessie Roberta Cowan in Industry Street in Kirkintilloch on 14 December 1896, the daughter of Robina McDonald (née Black) and Samuel Campbell Cowan.
+She had two sisters named Isabella and Lucy, and a younger brother named Campbell.
+She began studying organic and applied chemistry at Glasgow University in 1918.
+Isabella soon enrolled at the university's medical faculty, where she met Japanese chemist Masataka Taketsuru and enlisted him to teach Campbell jiu-jitsu.
+Masataka then met Rita at her family's house, and later expressed his love for her.
+He also revealed to her his wish for them to "make real whisky in Japan".
-Using the inheritance she received from relatives as funds, Rita established the "Rita Nursery".

-The Yoichi Distillery contains the Rita House which is a Designated Tangible Cultural Property under Japanese law.
-After Masataka opened the distillery in Yoichi in 1934 in Hokkaido, Rita continued to support him.
+The two married in a simple ceremony at the register office in January 1920, and moved to Japan later that year, living for a while in Osaka.
+Rita worked as an English teacher at Tezukayama Gakuin University.
+Using the inheritance she received from relatives as funds, Rita established the Rita Nursery.
+The Yoichi Distillery contains the Rita House, which is now a Designated Tangible Cultural Property under Japanese law.
+After Masataka opened the distillery in 1934 in Yoichi, Hokkaidō, Rita continued to support him.

-World War II

-Although Rita was spared internment and allowed to stay in Yoichi during the Pacific War because she had become a Japanese citizen, the Kenpeitai kept her under constant surveillance as a suspected foreign spy.
+Although Rita was spared internment and allowed to stay in Yoichi during the Pacific War because she had become a Japanese citizen, the Kempeitai kept her under constant surveillance as a suspected foreign spy.
 They even raided her home several times and accused her of having radio equipment to contact Allied submarines.
-After the attack on Pearl Harbor, neighbours turned against her, she was ignored in the street and children would throw rocks at her home.
+After the attack on Pearl Harbor, neighbours turned against her, she was ignored in the street, and children would throw rocks at her home.

-Later life

-In 1955 Rita suffered from liver disease and tuberculosis, and began spending the summers in Yoichi and the winters in Zushi, Kanagawa where Masataka stayed during his business trips to Tokyo.
-However, in the autumn of 1960 she returned to Yoichi, and died there in January 1961.
-She is buried in Yoichi together with her husband who later died in 1979.
+By 1955, Rita was suffering from liver disease and tuberculosis.
+She began spending summers in Yoichi and winters in Zushi, where Masataka stayed during his business trips to Tokyo.
+She returned to Yoichi in autumn 1960 and died there on 17 January 1961, just over one month after her 64th birthday.
+She is buried in Yoichi with her husband, who later died in 1979.
+National Route 229, in front of the main train station in Yoichi, was renamed to Rita Road in her honour.
+She was portrayed by American actress Charlotte Kate Fox in the Japanese drama series Massan (2014–2015).